I'm 35, I Make $50,000 & My Rent Is $1,075 In NYC

 9 a.m. — I get a much-needed chance to sleep in today.
 I drink my morning cold brew and reheat my leftover noodles.
 I'm planning to walk to the monthly craft fair at a gay bar on the other side of town later, so I enjoy a low-key morning.

 4 p.m. — After a lot of walking (20k+ steps!), I'm feeling snack-y.
-I go to my favorite donut shop which is near the craft fair.
-The shop is sold out of my favorite donut, so I get a different kind plus an iced horchata, and then head to the market. $10.78
+I go to my favourite donut shop which is near the craft fair.
+The shop is sold out of my favourite donut, so I get a different kind plus an iced horchata, and then head to the market. $10.78

 5 p.m. — The market is so good!
 I end up buying an herb-infused olive oil for my best friend, cute carafes for the gift I'm planning to make his wife, and some small gifts for the rest of our group chat since we're all doing Christmas together this year.
 Successful shopping day! $110